openzipkin/brave/brave/README.md

 ### Converting between types
 Those coding directly to both apis can use `TracerAdapter.toSpan` to navigate between span types.
-This is useful when working with client and local spans.
+This is useful when working with client RPC and in-process (local) spans.

 If you have a reference to a Brave 3 Span, you can convert like this:
 ```java